EBZebra/docs/edge/source/guide/configreference.md

 	:::xml
 	<DecodeFrequency value="0xFFFF"/>

-### InvalidDecodeFrequency<
+### InvalidDecodeFrequency
-The frequency of the device beeper when a barcode is scanned but not successfully decoded.
-This should be within the range of the beeper.
+Controls the frequency of the device beeper sound when a scanned barcode is not successfully decoded.
+This value (in hex) must be a frequency within the range of the device beeper.
 Not applicable to the Enterprise Tablet.

 **Possible Values**